 Mobile Storytelling Studio

 Helene is a Tasmanian born, Hobart based award-winning creative audio producer.
-She is the creator and founder of The Wayfinder Mobile Storytelling Studio.

 Helene often works with personal in-depth narratives to create immersive, intimate, audio experiences.
-She has been producing audio features and documentaries for thirteen years.
+She has been producing audio features and documentaries for nearly fifteen years.
 She learned very quickly that telling people’s stories comes with significant responsibility so she made this the topic of a PhD study.
 Through her research she developed a practice that involves slowing down and making deeper human connections to ensure a more responsible and ethical storytelling.